unt-libraries/untl-metadata-documentation/docs/primary-sources-definition.rst

 students construct the context for deeper understandings.
 This can be done even with very young children."

---Susan H. Veccia, *Uncovering our history: teaching with primary sources*.
+-- Susan H. Veccia, *Uncovering our history: teaching with primary sources*.
 (Chicago: American Library Association, 2004), p.
 3.

 **Return to:**